Heavy Traffic Joint Queue Length Distribution without Resource Pooling: Proofs for

+\proof{\textit{Proof}.} The proof is based on the arguments provided in \cite[Lemma 10]{wang2022heavy}.
+Consider the Lyapunov function $V_1(\q) = (q_2-q_1)\mathbf{1}_{\{q_2>q_1\}}$.
+Suppose $G$ is the infinitesimal generator matrix of the underlying CTMC, then we define the drift of the Lyapunov function $V_1(\mathbf q) $ by,

-\begin{proof} The proof follows by using $V(\q) = (q_2-q_1)\mathbf{1}_{\{q_2>q_1\}}$ as the Lyapunov test function and applying \cite[Lemma 10]{Weina_bandwidth}.
-Suppose $V(\q) \geq 2$, then $q_2 \geq q_1 +2$ and so there are three possible transitions for the queue length vector: \begin{itemize} \item First transition is due to an arrival to the first queue which increases $q_1$ by $1$.
-The rate of this transition is $\lambda_1$. \item Second transition is due to an arrival to the second queue which increases $q_2$ by $1$ and the transition rate is $\lambda_2$. \item Third transition is because of service to the second queue.
-Note that as $q_2 >q_1$, only the second queue is served by both the queues.
-In this case, $q_2$ decreases by $1$ and the rate of this transition is $\mu_1 + \mu_2$. \end{itemize} Also, note that in all three cases we still satisfy the condition that second queue is greater than the first queue.
-Using the above three cases, the drift of the Lyapunov function $V(\q)$ when $V(\q) \geq 2$ is given by,
+For the $\mathcal{N}$-system presented in Section \ref{sec: n_sys_model}, under the condition $V_1(\q) \geq 2$, we have $q_2 \geq q_1 +2$ and possible transitions for the queue length vector:

+In the first case, the transition is due to an arrival to $Q_1$ which increases $q_1$ by $1$ and the rate of this transition is $\lambda_1$.
+In the second case, the transition is due to an arrival to $Q_2$ which increases $q_2$ by $1$ and the rate of this transition is $\lambda_2$.
+Finally, the third case due to the service to the second queue.
+Note that as $q_2 >q_1$, only the second queue is served by both the servers.
+In this case, $q_2$ decreases by $1$ and the rate of this transition is $\mu_1 + \mu_2$.
+Also, note that in all three cases we still satisfy the condition that second queue is greater than the first queue, that is, $q_2' > q_1'$.
+Thus, under the condition $V(\q) \geq 2$, $V(q') = (q_2'-q_1')$.
+Then, we have

 where (a) follows by using the Eq. \eqref{eq: n_sys_arrival_vector} and (b) easily follows whenever $2\mu_1 - \gamma \mu_1 -\gamma \mu_2 \leq 0$ or $2\mu_1 - \gamma \mu_1 -\gamma \mu_2> 0$ and $\epsilon \leq \frac{1}{\mu_1} (2\mu_1 - \gamma \mu_1 -\gamma \mu_2)$.
-This fulfils the first requirement in \cite[Lemma 10]{Weina_bandwidth}.
+This fulfils the first requirement in \cite[Lemma 10]{wang2022heavy}.
 For the second condition, note that any transition will change the queue length of exactly one queue by exactly 1 (either increase or decrease).
 So, for any transition, $V(\q)$ can change by atmost 1.
-And finally, the third condition in \cite[Lemma 10]{Weina_bandwidth} is satisfied because all the transition rates are finite.
-Then, from the result of \cite[Lemma 10]{Weina_bandwidth}, we get that MaxWeight achieves state space collapse according to Definition \ref{def: n_sys_ssc}. \end{proof}
+And finally, the third condition in \cite[Lemma 10]{wang2022heavy} is satisfied because all the transition rates are finite.
+Then, from the result of \cite[Lemma 10]{wang2022heavy}, we get that MaxWeight achieves state space collapse. $\blacksquare$ \endproof